What Is a Credit Card Sign-up Bonus and How Does It Work?

 Can you open multiple cards to get more sign-up bonuses?

-Technically, you can open multiple cards to receive more signing bonuses, but there are limitations.
-You won’t be able to open the same card multiple times, though you may be able to open a number of different cards.
-However, you eventually may get automatically declined if a card company sees that you’ve opened several recent accounts.
-Opening several accounts also may not be a good idea, as hard inquiries when you apply for credit have a negative impact on your credit score.
+Technically, you can open multiple different cards to receive more sign-up bonuses, but there are limitations.
+For example, you eventually may get automatically declined if a card company sees that you’ve opened several recent accounts.
+Opening several accounts also may not be a good idea, as hard inquiries when you apply for credit generally have a negative impact on your credit score.

 Photo credit: iStock/nuchao